John Varley Roberts: Oxford

-On 9 November 1882, on the recommendation of Sir FAG Ouseley, Dr Purey-Cust, Dean of York, and Sir George J Elvey, late Organist of St. George's Chapel, Windsor, Roberts was elected Organist and Informator Choristarum at Magdalen College, Oxford, in succession to Sir Walter Parratt (an exact contemporary of Varley Roberts, born in Huddersfield).
+On 9 November 1882, on the recommendation of Sir FAG Ouseley, Dr Purey-Cust, Dean of York, and Sir George J Elvey, late Organist of St. George's Chapel, Windsor, Roberts was elected organist and informator choristarum at Magdalen College, Oxford, in succession to Sir Walter Parratt (an exact contemporary of Varley Roberts, born in Huddersfield).
 He held this post for thirty-seven years, resigning with effect from 31 December 1918.
 In 1885, Roberts became a Freemason.
 He was initiated in Apollo University Lodge No.357.
-He became a familiar if ‘incongruous’ figure in Oxford musical life, and on 22 February 1916 was awarded the degree of Master of Arts for his services to the University.
-During his time in Oxford, he was also Organist of St Giles Church (1885–93), founding Conductor of the University Glee and Madrigal Society (1885–93) and Director of the Oxford Choral and Philharmonic Society.
+He became a familiar if "incongruous" figure in Oxford musical life, and on 22 February 1916 was awarded the degree of Master of Arts for his services to the university.
+During his time in Oxford, he was also organist of St Giles Church (1885–1893), founding Conductor of the University Glee and Madrigal Society (1885–93) and director of the Oxford Choral and Philharmonic Society.
 He led (until he became too infirm in old age) the May Morning singing from Magdalen Tower, a tradition going back over 500 years and which continues to this day.
 Varley Roberts’ directing of the singing is immortalised in a painting by Holman Hunt, though, characteristically, the choirmaster complained that he had not been given a more prominent position in the picture.

-Roberts was an examiner for musical degrees at the University and a lecturer in harmony and counterpoint there.
+Roberts was an examiner for musical degrees at the university and a lecturer in harmony and counterpoint there.
 He composed many anthems, together with part-songs and cantatas as well as a number of organ works.
 He also gave organ recitals, though it was as a choir trainer that he was really famed.
-His book A Treatise on a Practical Method of Training Choristers became one of the best known textbooks for choirmasters, first published in 1898, with subsequent editions in 1900, 1905 and 1914; while Magdalen College Choir was widely regarded as the very best in the country.
-He died on 9 February 1920 and was buried in Holywell Cemetery, Oxford, his funeral being attended by the famous organists and choirmasters of their day, as well as past choristers of the College who had been tutored by Varley Roberts.
-His house at 18 Holywell Street still exists.
+His book A Treatise on a Practical Method of Training Choristers became one of the best-known textbooks for choirmasters, first published in 1898, with subsequent editions in 1900, 1905, and 1914; while Magdalen College Choir was widely regarded as the very best in the country.
+He died on 9 February 1920 and was buried in Holywell Cemetery, Oxford, his funeral being attended by the famous organists and choirmasters of their day, as well as past choristers of the college who had been tutored by Varley Roberts.
+His house at 18 Holywell Street still exists.Magdalen College Archives PR/2/12, pp. 250–252; MC: P95/X1/1; Roberts was succeeded by Haldane Campbell Stewart, a former chorister of Magdalen under Roberts.